nickangtc/tutors-helperapp/README.md

 * Integrating Rails with a front-end library like Semantic UI
 * Tying the pieces together in Rails to build a full stack web app

+Building this app was the most fun I had in the entire course at General Assembly because I knew what I was doing most of the time.
+It was the first time I've experienced self-efficacy as a programmer.
+Whenever I was stuck, I knew where to look for answers.
+(Mostly the official docs and Stack Overflow.)

 Technically speaking, this isn't pushing the limits of sophistication.
 The point, for me at least, wasn't to make use of _all_ the things I've learned.
 It was to challenge myself to build something interesting, potentially useful, and more importantly, to push myself to build something that _someone would actually use_.
+That meant it had to have good enough functionality and a decent UX.

 The goal was to build a solid foundation for the project, and then build some more on top of that afterwards.
 I didn't want to have to overhaul the project when I came back to it because of spaghetti code and bad database architecture.
-I'm glad to report that I don't feel stressed out looking at the code at the moment.
+I'm happy to report that at this point, I don't feel stressed out looking at the code.
 Fingers crossed!